simplyEmmanuel/financial-fraud-detection-ml/README.md

   In today's digital age, financial fraud poses a significant threat to consumers and institutions, leading to substantial economic losses and erosion of trust in financial systems.
 With the increasing volume and complexity of digital transactions, detecting fraudulent activities has become a critical priority.
 Financial fraud encompasses various malicious activities, including unauthorized transactions, account takeovers, and money laundering, which can lead to severe economic repercussions.
 Recent reports indicate that global losses due to financial fraud amount to billions of dollars annually, underscoring the urgent need for effective fraud-detection mechanisms (ACFE, 2022; PwC, 2021).

   Effective fraud detection is essential to maintaining the integrity of financial systems and protecting stakeholders.
 Advanced machine learning models offer promising real-time solutions for identifying fraudulent transactions, enabling financial institutions to respond swiftly and mitigate potential damages.
-This study leveraged a synthetic dataset generated using the PaySim simulator, mimicking mobile money transactions based on real financial logs.
+This study leveraged a synthetic dataset generated using the PaySim simulator, mimicking mobile money transactions based on actual financial logs.
 The dataset comprehensively represents legitimate and fraudulent transactions, making it an ideal testbed for developing and evaluating fraud detection models.

 ## Dataset
 The dataset contains: